Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 *  A records contains 15 customer interaction data points over past 30 days, even if there is more, the set is restricted to the most recent 15 interactions and the dependent variable.

 The datasets are cleaned up and ready-to-use, true nature of interactions are not enclosed, though.
-There are 2 datasets, one dataset for 55 and one dataset for 142:
+There are 2 datasets, one dataset for `55` and one dataset for `142`:
 *  All features are numeric
-*  The data is balanced, there are equal number of target values with 50% distribution.
+*  The data is balanced, there are equal number of target values with 50%-50% distribution.
 *  Missing data elements filled with 0s
+*  No transformation is needed
 *  id is a unique identifier per row which bundles interactions together within the row
 *  `prev_action_15`
  through